yaramohamadi/Python_Persian_Crawler/README.md

 # Python_Persian_Crawler
+In this Hands-On Tutorial, you will:
+- Learn Web Scraping with Python.
+- Get familiar with Web Scraping libraries that are used often.
+- Crawl Persian websites.
-In this Hands-On Tutorial, you will learn Web Scraping in Python &amp; you will get familiar with the libraries that are used often.
-You will crawl Persian websites.
-This works only if you are using an Iranian IP.
+(This works only if you are using an Iranian IP.)